-- Donor testing and screening will not start until the patient is within 30 days of their provision date as their health status may change. - The ODS will conduct a medical-social questionnaire to assess the patient's previous medical/social/behavioural history.
+- In most cases, donor testing and screening will not start until the patient is within 30 days of their provision date as their health status may change. - The ODS will conduct a medical-social questionnaire to assess the patient's previous medical/social/behavioral history.
 This questionnaire is mandated by Health Canada and is required for all potential organ donors. - A physical assessment form will need to be completed by an RN or MD.
 BCT may ask the MAiD provider or family physician to complete this.
 The goal is to minimize any inconveniences for the patient (see Appendix E). - Closer to the provision date (ideally within two weeks), the patient will be required to have blood work drawn through their local hospital or Life Labs.
-For patients with difficulty leaving their home, Life Labs may come to their home to collect the required blood specimens.
 This blood work is sent to test for communicable diseases, HLA tissue typing to find matching recipients, and assess organ suitability.
-Blood, urine, and sputum cultures may also be collected. - Patients may be required to have diagnostic testing including: chest x-rays, CT scans of the chest and/or abdomen ultrasounds.
-This is to further assess individual organ suitability and will vary depending on organs being evaluated for transplant. - BCT will work with the patient's GP and/or local hospital to arrange for in-hospital diagnostic as required. - Patients will be required to have a COVID test within 5 days of provision/donation.
+Blood, urine, and sputum cultures may also be collected. - Patients may be required to have diagnostic testing including: chest xrays, CT scans of the chest and/or abdomen ultrasounds.
+This is to further assess individual organ suitability and will vary depending on organs being evaluated for transplant. - BCT will work with the patient's GP and/or local hospital to arrange for inhospital diagnostic as required. - Patients will be required to have a COVID test within 5 days of provision/donation.
+This may be done on admission the hospital when possible.